(Amazon UK link) |

 Meanwhile three very different men come into Anna's life, all of whom find her attractive.
 So the book revolves around her reactions to them, her problems in her marriage, and her new job as well as her continued work in the parish.

 All in all I found it very enjoyable.
 It was the second time I had read it, but I found myself totally unable to remember what happened in the end, so I kept reading enthusiastically.
-It was quite thought-provoking too, my only problem being that Joanna Trollope seemed to write from a viewpoint outside that of Christianity herself.
-Thus while she clearly tried hard to understand Peter's viewpoint, and that of other Christians in the book, there was inevitably something missing.
+It was quite thought-provoking too.
+My only problem with the book is that Joanna Trollope seems to write from a viewpoint outside that of Christianity herself.
+Thus while she clearly tries hard to understand Peter's viewpoint, and that of other Christians in the book, there is inevitably something missing.

 Nevertheless, I would recommend it highly to anyone who likes thought-provoking and well-written women's fiction.